 Share this

-Four Ways to Enhance Virtual Trading
+Four Ways to Enhance Virtual Power Trading

-by Yes Energy on May 18, 2023
+by Yes Energy

-Power trading is a nuanced, complex, and constantly-evolving industry.
+Power trading is a nuanced, complex, and constantly evolving industry.
 Monitoring 60-second power plant production and transmission line flow data enables real-time traders to stay a step ahead of market moves.

 The Situation

-Since virtual traders only submit bids once a day, there’s a 14-38-hour lag between bids and settlement, depending on the market.
-As such, some virtual traders consider minute-by-minute monitoring optional for day-ahead trading.
-However, several of our virtual trading clients have an opposing view.
-Here are four ways Yes Energy® clients use Live Power® data to enhance their trading.
+Since virtual power traders only submit bids once a day, there’s a 14 to 38-hour lag between bids and settlement, depending on the market.
+That’s why some virtual traders consider minute-by-minute monitoring optional for day-ahead trading.
+However, several of our virtual power trading clients have an opposing view.

 1. Understanding Current Power Generation Activity and Transmission Constraints

-Congestion shift factors and Live Power monitored plants, as seen through Yes Energy's tools.
+Congestion shift factors and Live Power monitored plants, as seen through Yes Energy's tools

-In the Constraint Profile module, traders can use Live Power data to create histograms showing the correlation between generation output and congestion.
+In the Constraint Profile module, you can use Live Power data to create histograms showing the correlation between generation output and congestion.
 For example, if we look at last month’s data and divide a plant’s output into three categories (i.e.: 0-100 MW, 100-200 MW, 200-300 MW), we can analyze how many times we saw congestion on a particular constraint in each of those categories.
 From there, we can establish the larger patterns of congestion in order to diagnose what’s going on.

-Live Power generation and line flow data viewed alongside nodal prices and transmission constraints.
+Live Power generation and line flow data viewed alongside nodal prices and transmission constraints

 2. Validating Reported Generation Outages